Derrygonnelly: Loyal orders

-GAA
+Orange Orders

+In 2014, Derrygonnelly Orange Hall received funds from the National Lottery Heritage Fund alongside to restore the historic building.
+The Sillees River Social and Cultural Society carried out the project.
+The B2 listed building was constructed in 1899 and is located on the main street in the village.

+In 2026, a new Orange Lodge for girls was established in the village.
+Derrygonnelly WLOL No. 179 marked their 80 year anniversary of their own establishment, by forming the new Junior Girls’ Orange Lodge.
+The lodge was named JWLOL No. 56 Erne West, and a ceremony and parade was held in July.

+Royal Black Institution

+Derrygonnelly Star Of Freedom RBP 465 is a Royal Black Preceptory based in the village.

+In 2025, Derrygonnelly hosted the Royal Black Institution parade for the first time in 52 years.

+Marching bands

+Star of Erne Derrygonnelly Old Boys is a marching flute band that partake in a number of parades.
+Churchill Silver Band is also based in the village.

+Sport

 The local Gaelic football team are the Derrygonnelly Harps (Doire Ó gConaile na Cláirsigh) who play on their home ground of Canon Maguire Park.
 The club was founded in 1924.
 The team have won nine Fermanagh Senior Championships (New York Gold Cup), one in 1995, 2004, 2009, 5 in a row from 2015-2019 and 2021.
 There are teams fielded at every level of men's and ladies' football.

+The Derrygonnelly Community Centre Support Group provides facilities for the community to play association football, basketball, netball, badminton and bowls.

+Derrygonnelly Bowling Club, established in 1962, and are governed by the Northern Ireland Bowling Association.

 Demography

 In 2011 the usually resident population of Derrygonnelly Settlement was 680, accounting for 0.04% of the NI total.
 Of these: